SlaBcho/book-reads/Readme.txt

  - Log out page

+ -Profile page
+    -- you can add your personal info such as username, name, date of birth and edit import --you can see how many books, favourite books and comments you have

  - Favourite Books page
     --you can see all your favourite books and remove them from there.